derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/7.png)

-- In the **Name** field, enter `wercker`.
+- In the **Name** field, enter `kubernetes`.
 Enter a description of your choice.
 Click **Create Compartment**.

   ![](images/200/8.png)

 - In a moment, your new Compartment will show up in the list.
 Locate it and click **Copy** in the OCID display. **Paste** this OCID into a text file or elsewhere for safe keeping.
-We will use it to tell Wercker where to set up our Cluster in a later step.
+We will use it to tell Terraform where to set up our cluster in a later step.

   ![](images/200/9.png)

 ### **STEP 3**: Create and upload a new API key

-An API key is required for Wercker to authenticate to OCI in order to create compute instances for your Kubernetes worker nodes.
+An API key is required for Terraform to authenticate to OCI in order to create compute instances for your Kubernetes master and worker nodes.

 - Open a terminal window and run each of the following commands, one at a time, pressing **Enter** between each one.
-These commands will create a new directory called .oci, generate a new PEM private key, generate the corresponding public key, and copy the public key to the clipboard.
+These commands will create a new directory called `.oci`, generate a new PEM private key, generate the corresponding public key, and copy the public key to the clipboard.
 For more information on this process, including the alternate commands to protect your key file with a passphrase, see the [official documentation](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/apisigningkey.htm#two).
 - If you're using **Windows**, you'll need to install [Git Bash for Windows](https://git-scm.com/download/win) and run the commands with that tool

 ```bash